M'diq

 M'diq covers an area of 480 ha, of which 153 ha is urbanised.
 It recorded a population of 56,227 in the 2014 Moroccan census and hosts more than 100,000 tourists each year.

 SNIM (M'Diq's Sailing Week/Semaine nautique internationale de M'Diq) is one of the most important tourist attractions.
 It is organised once a year by the M'Diq Royal Yachting Club and sponsored by several commercial firms.
 It is also significant to all the surrounding socio-cultural activities.

-M'Diq's harbour
+Harbour

 The town's harbour is split into two parts: one for tourism and the other for fishing.
 Both have been expanded recently in order to improve tourist offerings and to increase the harbour's capacity.
 M'Diq is a popular weekend destination for residents of nearby Ceuta.
 Boats up to 50 metres long with a depth of nearly five metres can be moored.